General Education

 Exemptions:

-- Students majoring in Health Occupation;
+- Students majoring in Health Occupations.

-Effective Fall 2023 through Summer 2024
+Effective Fall 2024 through Summer 2025

 Students are strongly advised to consult with their NVC Counselor for specific transfer and admissions requirements.
 More information can be obtained from the NVC Counseling Center or the Transfer Center to obtain additional information regarding CSU and UC campus specific transfer general education course qualifications.

-Napa Valley College students have the opportunity to complete all of their lower division CSU-GE requirements for the BA/BS Degree prior to transferring to any of the 23 California State Universities.
+Napa Valley College students may complete all of their lower division CSU-GE requirements for the BA/BS Degree prior to transferring to any of the 23 California State Universities.
 The General Education Requirements for the California State University (CSU) system specifies courses within subject areas which will satisfy the 39 lower division GE requirements for any campus.
 Completion of CSU GE is not required before transfer but it is highly recommended for most students.
 Completion of at least 30 of the 39 lower division GE and Areas A1, A2, A3, and B4 requirements is necessary to transfer to a CSU with upper division standing.
 To be eligible for admission, students must also have a total of 60 CSU transferable units with a minimum cumulative GPA of 2.0.

 For some students in high unit majors such as sciences and engineering, completing the pre-major course requirements will be a priority over completing GE requirements.
 Napa Valley College courses with a number designation of 100 through 299 are transferable to all CSU campuses, but only a select group of these courses qualify for CSU GE.